 Governor takes bill action

-CHICAGO – Governor Bruce Rauner took action today on the following bills:
+SPRINGFIELD – Governor Bruce Rauner took action on Dec.
+30 on the following bills:

 Action: Signed